gve-sw/gve_devnet_fmc_generate_acl/README.md

 # GVE DevNet FMC Generate ACL from Block List

 This script creates an FMC Network Group object from a Country IP Block List obtained from [countryipblocks.net](https://www.countryipblocks.net/acl.php).
-The Network Group object is then used to create an extended ACL.
+The Network Group object is then used to create or update a specified extended ACL.

 ## Contacts
 * Trevor Maco